Saturday, February 3, 2024

 The Largesse of the Sea Maiden, by Denis Johnson (short stories)

 This posthumous collection of short stories brims with death, but there is a humanity in his writing that makes you crave more.
-Five longish stories, all gems, especially the last and longest one “Doppelgänger, Poltergeist,” which evokes Elvis and 9/11, teaching and conspiracy theory.
+Five longish stories, all gems, especially the last and longest one, “Doppelgänger, Poltergeist,” which evokes Elvis and 9/11, teaching and conspiracy theory.
 This was my fourth Denis Johnson book.

 The Man Who Ate Too Much: The Life of James Beard, by John Birdsall (biography)